-The Group limits its exposure to credit risk by only investing in liquid debt securities and only with counterparties that have a credit rating of at least 'BBB', based on rating agency Standard & Poor's ratings.
+The Group limits its exposure to credit risk by only investing in liquid managed fund and debt securities and only with counterparties that have a credit rating of at least 'BBB', based on rating agency Standard & Poor's ratings.
 The Group did not have any significant loss allowances for debt securities.

-The Group did not have any debt securities that were past due but not impaired at 31 December 2021 (2020: Nil).
+The Group did not have any managed fund or debt securities that were past due but not impaired at 31 December 2022 (2021: Nil).